vrbait1107/EVENT_BRANDING_APPLICATION/README.md

 - To generate checksum, call the following method.
 This function returns the checksum as a string. getRefundChecksumFromArray($arrayList, $key, \$sort=1)

+## License

+Event Branding Application is [GNU GPL v3.0 licensed](./LICENSE).

+## Contributing Guide
+- Read our [Contributing Guide](./CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Event Branding Application.
+- Please feel free to contribute in this project as well as other project in this account.

 ## Technology Used

 ### Front-End